wispborne/starsector-mod-template/README.md

 #### Option A (recommended): I will manually update my `mod_info.json` and Version Checker files

-- [ ] Update only `modName` in the `VARIABLES TO CHANGE` at the top of `build.gradle.kts`, then update the `mod_info.json`/Version Checker files by hand, as normal.
+- [ ] Update `modName` in `object Variables` at the top of `build.gradle.kts`, then update the `mod_info.json`/Version Checker files by hand, as normal.
-- [ ] Double-check `starsectorDirectory` for correctness as well.
+- [ ] Double-check `starsectorDirectory` in `object Variables` for correctness as well.
 It will need to be updated if you've installed the game to a non-default location.

 #### Option B: Automatically update my `mod_info.json` and Version Checker files from a single config file

-- [ ] Update all values in the `VARIABLES TO CHANGE` at the top of `build.gradle.kts`, then uncomment the relevant (labeled) sections in `build.gradle.kts`.
+- [ ] Update all values in the `object AutoUpdateVariables` at the top of `build.gradle.kts`, then uncomment the relevant (labeled) sections in `build.gradle.kts`.
 Whenever you would normally manually update `mod_info.json` or Version Checker, update these values instead and the recompile and they will be updated.

 ### Step 2